igrishaev/whew/README.md

 Above, we have an executor with one thread only.
 We spawn a future `f1` which takes 2 seconds to complete, and wait for half of a second to let it start.
 The second future `f2` will stay in a queue until `f1` is done.
 Then we cancel both futures.
-The `f1` accepts a cancellation request in the middle of getting processed.
-It gets canceled finally although its work was done: you'll see the "DONE 1" printing and the `p1` promise will be delivered.
+The `f1` accepts a cancellation request in the middle of processing.
+It gets canceled although the work is done: you'll see the "DONE 1" printing and the `p1` promise will be delivered.
 But as `f2` has not been started, it gets removed from a queue of the executor.
 You won't see "DONE 2", nor the `p2` promise will be delivered.

 ## Misc